Welcome to America?

 Opening with the surge of Irish Catholic immigration in the mid-19th century, Schneider moves on to the subsequent hostility against the Chinese who came because of the California Gold Rush and to build the transcontinental railroad; the post–World War I immigration quotas sparked by fear of European refugees; and the 1965 lifting of restrictions on immigrants, Asians particularly, which continues to redraw the face of the country.
 The course also ponders such contemporary conflagrations as Arizona’s tough immigration law.
-(The Supreme Court invalidated most of the law this summer, but kept a provision allowing police to check the immigration status of anyone they detain.)
+(The Supreme Court invalidated most of the law in summer 2012, but kept a provision allowing police to check the immigration status of anyone they detain.)

 Arizonan Celia Simpson (CAS’16) took the class precisely because of her home-state debate.
 “I have learned just how far back the sentiment goes in American history,” she says, “and that it has been for reasons other than the economic toll that people claim immigration takes on our country, which is the main battle cry I hear in the current debate.”